mt-mods/dreambuilder_game/farming/README.txt

 Changelog:

+1.25 - Added check for farming.conf setting file to disable specific crops globally (inside mod folder) or world specific (inside world folder)
+1.24 - Added Hemp which can be crafted into fibre, paper, string, rope and oil.
 1.23 - Huge code tweak and tidy done and added barley seeds to be found in dry grass, barley can make flour for bread also.
 1.22 - Added grape bushes at high climates which can be cultivated into grape vines using trellis (9 sticks).
 1.21 - Added auto-refill code for planting crops (thanks crabman77), also fixed a few bugs